Ashutoshtiwari898/Expense-Tracker/README.md

 # 📊 HOW THE APPLICATION WORKS

-1. Users add expenses through the input form.
+1. Users **sign up or log in using Clerk authentication**.
+2. After authentication, users can **add and manage their expenses**.
-2. The backend processes and stores expense data.
+3. The backend processes and stores expense data.
-3. The dashboard fetches stored data.
+4. The dashboard fetches stored data and displays **charts and insights**.
-4. Charts and analytics display spending insights.
+5. Users can monitor their **spending patterns and financial habits**.

 ---

 # 📌 USE CASES

 - Personal finance tracking
 - Budget monitoring
 - Understanding spending habits
 - Expense data visualization

 ---